Home

 When they do get bored, purchase new decorative pillows and linen.
 Let your children help you pick them out.
 They'll be happy and you'll avoid having to redo the entire room.

-Strategy # 8 For Decorating Childrens Rooms - Wall Coverings
+Strategy # 8 Wall Coverings

 Use a wall covering (paint or wallpaper) to add splashes of color, texture, and excitement to your child's bedroom walls.
 Paint a cherub border with a soft cloud ceiling or wallpaper an African Safari theme on a wall.
 Allow your child to join in.
 They'll love helping and will have a sense of pride and accomplishment when the project is done.